geleto/cascador-ai/README.md

 > **Note**: Streaming renderers like `ObjectStreamer` cannot be exposed as tools to an LLM, as the tool-use protocol requires a single, resolved response, not a stream.

 #### How to Create It
+Like `TextStreamer`, it can operate on a single `prompt` or be given a conversational history via the `messages` property, allowing for context-aware data streaming.

 *   **Default (Plain Text)**: The `prompt` is a static string with no processing.
     ```typescript
     const staticObjStreamer = create.ObjectStreamer({ model: openai('gpt-4o'), schema: z.object({ ... }), prompt: 'Generate a list of users.' });